Cart Abandonment

 • Your Track API credentials from your Customer.io workspace.

-• The ability to update profile data programmatically when items are added and removed from a person’s cart.
+• The ability to update profile data programmatically when items are added and removed from a profile’s cart.

 Set Up Your Cart

-To get started, store people’s cart data as an attributeA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages.
-Attributes are analogous to traits in Data Pipelines..
+To get started, store cart data as an attributeA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages..
 For this recipe, you’ll store this data in an attribute called cart using the following JSON:

 {